 (3) Where an application is made under section 11R for the transfer of a licence to be approved, the proposed transferee must produce with the application evidence showing that the proposed transferee will, if the transfer is approved, be a member of an approved scheme.

-[Section 11ZQF inserted by No. 53 of 2003 s.
+[Section 11ZQF inserted: No. 53 of 2003 s.
 32.]

 11ZQG.
 Prerequisite to grant etc. of licence